dmagliola/happy_queues/README.md

 ## Using priorities instead of separate queues

 Just don't.

 If you use Sidekiq, you aren't even allowed to do this (good!), but some queueing systems let you set priorities for your jobs.
 What this means is, threads will always pick up the highest priority job they can first.
 So if you have a bunch of low priority jobs, and you enqueue a high priority one, that one "jumps the queue".

-This sounds like a good idea in principle, if a job is high priority, we **do** want to run it before the lower priority ones...
+This sounds like a good idea in principle, if a job is high priority, we **do** want to run it before any lower priority ones...
 But it's one of those behaviours of queues that can be unintuitive.

 The problem is that you will have **some** jobs in your queues that are low priority and